 If you use your car to perform duties, you are entitled to claim a deduction for expenses associated with operating the car.
 Be aware that there are specific methods for calculating the amount of the deduction.
 You may wish to consider which method will give you the most favourable outcome (i.e. the greatest deduction).

-From 1 July 2015 there are two methods for calculating your deductions for work-related car expenses:
+There are two methods for calculating your deductions for work-related car expenses:

 (a) the cents per kilometre method; and